nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-functional-overview/nuxeo-drive-direct-transfer.md

 - pause/resume or cancel any upload.
 - monitor each upload thanks to the progress bar.

-Once the transfer is done, the popup closes and a desktop notification lets you know that the transfer is complete (works only for files < 25Mio).
+Once transfers are done, the popup closes and a desktop notification lets you know that the transfer is complete (works only for files > 25 MiB).

 <!--
 ## Limitations